ngmhprogramming/O/README.md

     * v0.0.0 Added basic chat system
     * v0.0.1 Added names, connection and disconnection alerts
     * v0.0.2 Added Emoji support

+GameO
+  * An online game with movement in real time.
+  * Not funcional.

 # Installation Instructions
 It is very simple to get this project running on your computer.